 Stray away from characters that already exist.
 You can be inspired by a real life character, but go through the work of making the characters yours!

 Avoid opening up the story talking about the weather.
-Unless it’s really important to know it was a sunny day for the story.
+Unless it’s really important to know it was a stormy day for the story.

 Start the story with people and conflict.
 In the story “Mechanical Jesus” by Peter Hankins, the story starts with the first line, “It was the Earl’s leprosy that brought us the mechanical Jesus.”
 This drops the reader into the story, and captures their attention.